Reception 2024 - 2025

 Routines, Reminders & Messages

-• 'Reading for Pleasure' books - These are lovely books for you to share with your child at home - your child is not expected to be able to read these for themselves but they are wonderful as a bedtime story or snuggling up on the sofa to read together.
-These books are also changed every Monday.
+'Reading for Pleasure' books - Your child will choose a Reading for Pleasure book during their first week.
+These are lovely books for you to share with your child at home, they are not expected to read these for themselves but are wonderful as a bedtime story or snuggling up on the sofa to read together.
+These books are also changed on Mondays and again we have a limited supply, so would appreciate your support in ensuring they are returned on time to be available to be chosen by another child.

-• Home Learning is sent home every Friday.
+Home Learning will be sent home every Friday.
 Please ensure it is completed and returned by the following Wednesday, when we will collect in the home learning books.
-We do not send any home learning to be completed over the holidays.

-• Tapestry - we use this to share some of your child's learning.
+Tapestry - we use this to share highlights of your child's learning.
 If your child attended our Pre-School then your existing login details are still valid.
-If you are new to Rode Heath then please look out for an email with instructions on how to get started.
+If you are new to Rode Heath then you should have received an email with instructions on how to get started.
 As always, please let us know if you have any problems.

-We continue to focus on making sure that children are happy, safe and secure in school.
-We follow our Hearts and Minds curriculum to ensure the children's personal, social and emotional development is central to our practice.
-More information about our Hearts and Minds curriculum and the weekly Hearts and Mind planning can be found using this link: Hearts and Minds
+Ensuring that our children are happy, safe and secure in school is very important to us.
+We follow our Hearts and Minds curriculum to ensure children's personal, social and emotional development is central to our practice.
+More information about our Hearts and Minds curriculum and the weekly Hearts and Mind planning can be found using this link: Hearts and Minds.

 To find year group expectations for Maths, please click here, scroll down and click on the overview.